English and Philosophy BA

 The Philosophy department offers an exciting range of modules taught by researchers who are experts in their fields.
 You can develop your understanding of the key areas of philosophy, such as ethics, philosophy of language, theory of knowledge, political philosophy, and logic.
 We also have modules on major figures in the history of philosophy, such as Plato, Aristotle, Kant, and Hegel.

-The Philosophy side of the degree is highly flexible, with no required modules.
-Dual students have the choice of exactly the same modules as single Philosophy students.
-Philosophy modules
+The Philosophy side of the degree is highly flexible, with no core modules.
+Dual students have the choice of exactly the same modules as single honours Philosophy students